dev-Ninjaa/Vortex-AI/README.md

 # ❓ **Frequently Asked Questions**

-**Q: How is LUNA different from Alexa or Google Assistant?**
+**Q: How is VORTEX different from Alexa or Google Assistant?**
-A: LUNA is designed specifically for desktop environments with deep system integration.
-Unlike cloud-only assistants, LUNA can perform offline tasks and directly control your computer.
+A: VORTEX is designed specifically for desktop environments with deep system integration.
+Unlike cloud-only assistants, VORTEX can perform offline tasks and directly control your computer.

 **Q: What happens if the internet connection fails?**
-A: LUNA maintains basic functionality offline, including system commands and application control.
+A: VORTEX maintains basic functionality offline, including system commands and application control.
 Only cloud-dependent features like AI chat and YouTube require internet.

 **Q: Is my data secure?**
 A: Yes.
-LUNA processes most commands locally and only sends data to the cloud when necessary (like for AI responses).
+VORTEX processes most commands locally and only sends data to the cloud when necessary (like for AI responses).
 No personal data is stored on external servers.

-**Q: Will LUNA work on my Mac/Linux system?**
+**Q: Will VORTEX work on my Mac/Linux system?**
-A: Currently, LUNA is Windows-only, but cross-platform support is a key priority in our roadmap.
+A: Currently, VORTEX is Windows-only, but cross-platform support is a key priority in our roadmap.

 **Q: How much does it cost?**
-A: LUNA is currently free during the beta phase.
+A: VORTEX is currently free during the beta phase.
 Future pricing will include both free and premium tiers with advanced features.

 ---

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to LUNA, please follow these steps:
+If you'd like to contribute to VORTEX, please follow these steps:

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/AmazingFeature`)